DougAnderson444/wurbo/README.md

 # Wurbo

-Proof of concept web framework using [wasm components](https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md).
+Experimental Proof of concept web framework using [wasm components](https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md).
 All input and UI generation is done in Wasm, so there cannot be "call home" vulnerabilities over your data inputs.
 This means you can use guest Apps (wasm components) in a trustless fashion in your host app.

 Wurbo?
 Like [Turbo](https://github.com/hotwired/turbo), but using [Wasm Components](https://github.com/WebAssembly/component-model).
 Kind of like [Elm](https://guide.elm-lang.org/architecture/) too?
 Render HTML from wasm ui components.